Priyasunil26/AWS-Linux-Documentation/AWSLinuxdocumentation.md

 **Note:**

-If you are not using a managed database server or an Azure blob container, creating a snapshot of your virtual machine is enough.
+If you are not using a managed database server, creating a snapshot of your virtual machine is enough.

 ### 3. Create a snapshot of an RDS instance
 - In the navigation pane, choose "Databases".